Helpful prior learning:

 Shadow banks are less regulated than normal banks.
 They often take more risks and are harder to supervise.
 They handle large sums of money in ways that are complex and not always transparent.

 If something goes wrong in one part of the shadow banking system, problems can spread quickly across the economy.
 Jobs, savings, and public services may all be affected.
-Governments may struggle to act in time during a crisis.
+States may struggle to act in time during a crisis.

 The Financial Stability Board estimates that the riskiest parts of shadow banking now hold more than USD 63 trillion in assets.
 That’s over three times the size of the US economy, and it has grown by 80% in the past decade.